QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 It is always a good idea to spend a bit of time understanding what data you actually have.

-For example, you may want to explore this data using `.reshape` to see if data is consistently reported for all countries across years
+For example, you may want to explore this data to see if data is consistently reported for all countries across years

 Let's first look at the Life Expectency Data